dentremor/Software-Defined-Infrastrucure/doku.md

 Database-Name = "nextcloud"
 ```

-After we waiting a bit we can enter again `sdi3a.mi.hdm-stuttgart.de/nextcloud` and now it should look like the screenshot below:
+After we waiting a bit we can enter again `sdi3a.mi.hdm-stuttgart.de/nextcloud`, and now it should look like the screenshot below:

 ![](images/nextcloud2.png "Screenshot")

 #### User authentication with LDAP

-To enable ldap support click on Icon in right top corner then go to `Apps`:
+To enable LDAP support click on Icon in right top corner then go to `Apps`:

 ![](images/ncldap1.png "Screenshot")